-Use the Highlight command to set the focus of the Web page on a field.

-The command is useful for pages that do not have any control selected after loading or for any fields that change the behavior after gaining focus.
+Use with Web SecureLogin 3.5 or later version Action Type Description Use the Highlight command to set the focus of the Web page on The command is useful for pages that do not have any control selected after loading or for any fields that change the behavior after gaining focus.
 This command is functionally equivalent to the SetFocus command in Windows scripts.

-Example Web application definition

-If -Text "Logon"
+Example Web application definition If -Text "Logon" Highlight #1 Type \$Username #1 Highlight #2 Type \$Password #2 Type "\N" EndIf

-Highlight #1

-Type \$Username #1

-Highlight #2

-Type \$Password #2

-Type "\N"